VictorAndrevon/victorandrevon.github.io/trend-analysis.md

 - [The New York Times, *One-Third of New York’s Small Businesses May Be Gone Forever*](https://www.nytimes.com/2020/08/03/nyregion/nyc-small-businesses-closing-coronavirus.html)
 - [The New York Times, *Pandemic Start-Ups Are Thriving, and Helping to Fuel the Economy*](https://www.nytimes.com/2024/10/04/business/economy/pandemic-startups-small-business-economy.html)

-*This section is part of “Where Dreams Go to Die?
-COVID-19 and the Fate of NYC’s Storefronts,” created for DTU Social Data 2025.*